LiberTIC/ODEV2/README.md

 ## Installation for production environment

-You can find more information (Apache2 vhost configuration, etC.) on how to go live [here](doc/GoingLive.md)
+You can find more informations (Apache2 vhost configuration example, etc.) on how to go live [here](doc/GoingLive.md)

 ## Database daily tasks